Visual builderStructured outputs

 }

-Citation artifacts with title, url, and record_type preview fields are auto-rendered by Inkeep's widget in two ways:
+Citation artifacts that are named citation and have title and url preview fields are auto-rendered by Inkeep's widget in two ways:

 • Inline footnotes: Numbered references [1], [2], etc. appear inline with the response text